Professional Indemnity Insurance

 As mentioned the insurance covers your business against mistakes made that impact your clients if you have been negligent in some manner.
 The policy insures your business against costs arising from:

-- Loss of data, documents or electronic files.
+- The loss or damage to data, documents or electronic files.

 - Breach of copyright.